radiantlogic-v8/documentation-new/documentation/sys-admin-guide/access-control.md

 If you have groups stored in a RadiantOne Universal Directory store and want to support groups as members, check the Enable Nested Groups option.

-><span style="color:red">**IMPORTANT NOTE – Processing nested groups is not efficient and is not enabled by default.
+>[!warning] Processing nested groups is not efficient and is not enabled by default.
 When nested groups are used in RadiantOne ACLs for access controls, many recursive searches are required.
 Large groups with a mix of many members including other groups as members can have poor performance.
-Use nested groups with caution and validate your use case with performance testing to ensure response times meet your needs.**
+Use nested groups with caution and validate your use case with performance testing to ensure response times meet your needs.

 ### LDAP_MATCHING_RULE_IN_CHAIN

 RadiantOne supports the LDAP_MATCHING_RULE_IN_CHAIN operator and allows clients to issue search filters using the 1.2.840.113556.1.4.1941 matching rule OID.
 This provides a method to look up the ancestry of an object and can be used in a search filter to retrieve all groups a user is a member of even when that group is nested (and is a member of another group).
 If the base DN in the RadiantOne namespace is associated with a proxy view, the search filter containing the matching rule OID is passed to the backend which must process the LDAP_MATCHING_RULE_IN_CHAIN.
 If the base DN in the RadiantOne namespace is associated with a persistent cache or a Universal Directory store, RadiantOne processes the matching rule locally.

-><span style="color:red">**IMPORTANT NOTE – if you are using the Linked Attributes calculation in RadiantOne and the users and groups are local, in a persistent cache or Universal Directory store, you must enable the Optimize Linked Attribute setting to support filters requesting isMemberOf/memberOf.
+>[!warning] if you are using the Linked Attributes calculation in RadiantOne and the users and groups are local, in a persistent cache or Universal Directory store, you must enable the Optimize Linked Attribute setting to support filters requesting isMemberOf/memberOf.
 This ensures good performance.
-For details on this setting, see the Namespace Configuration Guide (applicable to RadiantOne Universal Directory stores) or the Deployment and Tuning Guide (applicable to persistent cache).**
+For details on this setting, see the Namespace Configuration Guide (applicable to RadiantOne Universal Directory stores) or the Deployment and Tuning Guide (applicable to persistent cache).

 ![An image showing ](Media/Image3.112.jpg)